mendix/docs/content/en/docs/appstore/modules/oidc.md

 ### 5.2 OIDC Client Configuration{#client-configuration}

 You can configure your OIDC client using the app pages – see [General OIDC Clients](#general-oidc), [Microsoft Azure AD Client Configuration](#azure), and [Amazon Cognito Client Configuration](#cognito), below.
-You can also use constants to configure your app at deployment time – see [Automated Deploy-time SSO Configuration](#deploy-time), below.
+In Version 2.3.0 and above, you can also use constants to configure your app at deployment time – see [Automated Deploy-time SSO Configuration](#deploy-time), below.

 #### 5.2.1 General OIDC Clients {#general-oidc}